Patina-Network/k8s-universe/README.md

 > `kustomize-controller` requires access to secrets, which is tied to a service account + RBAC.
 > Go to `./environments/flux-system/patches/kustomize-controller-service-account.yaml` and follow the instructions in there to get
 > & update the new client ID
+>
+> If the controller gets stuck authenticating, redo the rollout with `kubectl rollout restart deploy/kustomize-controller -n flux-system`.

 1. Update `./environments/flux-system/gotk-sync.yaml` to point to your public repository link.

-1. Authenticate into your cluster (test with `k get pods` to ensure that authentication succeeded)
+1. Authenticate into your cluster (test with `kubectl get pods -A` to ensure that authentication succeeded)

 1. Run `kubectl apply -k ./environments/flux-system` to kick off Flux.